W ild Service can support all of your green infrastructure needs with our team of experienced and suitably qualified ecologists.

 Green infrastructure describes all the natural features in urban and rural landscapes.
 It explains how they are connected and how their interconnectivity helps to deliver benefits for wildlife, people and the wider landscape.
-Natural features included in the definition of green infrastructure include natural and semi-natural areas, greenspace, parks, gardens, open space, green or wildlife corridors, rivers, canals, woodland, wetlands and various other sites of ecological value.
+Natural features included in the definition of green infrastructure include natural and semi-natural areas, greenspace, parks, gardens, open space, green or wildlife corridors, rivers, canals, woodland, wetlands and trees/hedgerows.

 Why is understanding green infrastructure important for developers?